Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Families of Weierstra data for low index

 and with two simple ramification points over the $*$-fibre.
 Again, it suffices to investigate the rational elliptic fibrations.
 The monodromy is freely generated by two elements, so $-\id$ does not belong to the monodromy, since it is torsion.

-The surfaces occur as no.s 64,72 in the list of Oguiso-Shioda \cite{os} and have Mordell Weil torsion $\ZZ/2$ and $\ZZ/4$ respectively.
-So via the pull-back these groups are contained in the Mordell Weil torsion.
+The surfaces occur as nos.
+64,72 in the list of Oguiso-Shioda \cite{os} and have Mordell-Weil torsion $\ZZ/2$ and $\ZZ/4$ respectively.
+So via the pull-back these groups are contained in the Mordell-Weil torsion.
 Equality holds for all $j_\calE$ such that $\jGamma\circ j_\calE$ is the canonical factorisation, hence generically. \end{proof}

 \begin{lem} If $\calE$ is a generic member of either family $i)$ or $ii)$, then $-\id\in\Gamma(\calE)$. \end{lem}

 \begin{proof} Here we use the semicontinuity argument for the monodromy in the other direction.
 Since the group can only get smaller under specialisation, the generic monodromy for the family contains $-\id$, if it does so for some member.